kouroshparsa/iis_bridge/README.md

 How to install:
 `pip install iis_bridge`

-You must run python in a terminal with administrator pivileges in order to use most of the iis operations.
+You must run python in a terminal with **administrator pivileges** in order to use this package successfully.

 Examples:
 ```